Introduction

 Why It Matters

-RBI is one of the most celebrated statistics in baseball because it directly shows how effective a player is at helping their team score runs.
+RBI is one of the most celebrated statistics in RBI baseball, because it directly shows how effective a player is at helping their team score runs.
 While home runs may get the spotlight, RBIs tell the story of consistency, teamwork, and situational performance.

 - The RBI became an official baseball statistic in 1920, recognized by Major League Baseball.